 The calendar date within the period.

-A period is defined as a 30-day cycle that starts on the day your subscription was activated, and corresponds with your billing cycle.
+A period is defined as a 30-day cycle that starts on the day your subscription is activated, and corresponds with your billing cycle.
 For example, if your subscription started on July 5, 2020, then the next period would start 30 days later, on August 4, 2020.

 Subscription ID